MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcbasetabctrl-class.md

  A Boolean parameter that determines whether the new tab is detachable.

 ### Remarks
- If *pTabWnd* points to an object that is not derived from the [CDockablePane Class](../../mfc/reference/cdockablepane-class.md) and if *bDetachable* is `TRUE`, the framework automatically creates a wrapper for the *pTabWnd* object.
+ If *pTabWnd* points to an object that is not derived from the [CDockablePane Class](../../mfc/reference/cdockablepane-class.md) and if *bDetachable* is TRUE, the framework automatically creates a wrapper for the *pTabWnd* object.
 The wrapper makes the *pTabWnd* object detachable.
 By default, the wrapper is an instance of the [CDockablePaneAdapter Class](../../mfc/reference/cdockablepaneadapter-class.md).
 If the functionality offered by the default wrapper is unacceptable, use the [CMFCBaseTabCtrl::SetDockingBarWrapperRTC](#setdockingbarwrapperrtc) method to specify a different wrapper.

 ##  <a name="applyrestoredtabinfo"></a>  CMFCBaseTabCtrl::ApplyRestoredTabInfo